 This is a very user-friendly device without many bells and whistles.
 It is built out of thin glass and contains the important pieces to make a good cup of cold drip.
 The filters used here are paper and a mesh metal filter at the bottom, which seems to remove the majority of the coffee grounds and is easy to clean.
 This is a great entry-level device for home use.

 After playing around with this device, we have seen that the water isn’t controlled very easily, meaning it’ll generally be a faster drip process and not extract as many flavors.
 You’ll also need to purchase the AeroPress, which means that you’ll have more pieces to assemble for every cup of coffee.
 The device is small and affordable which could be beneficial if you are just looking for a novelty cold dripper.

 The towers offered by Dutch Labs is a piece of art that is inspired by different architectural pieces and stories.
 As the process is very time consuming, the designer's belief is that they should also be visually satisfying.
 At the end of the day, these are showpieces, intended for hotel lobbies and extravagant displays.

 Bonus: Dripdash - https://dripdash.com/

-Dripdash is the only wholesale manufacturer of Kyoto style cold drip coffee in the US.
+Dripdash is the only wholesale manufacturer of Kyoto style coffee in the US.
 Each 6 fl oz bottle contains 225 milligrams of caffeine.
 It has been featured in the San Francisco Coffee Festival and is currently available for purchase in several Bay Area grocery stores.
 Online sales are limited to a handful of west coast states.
 Check them out if you want to experience this unique style without purchasing, assembling, and operating any equipment.